andy-lawler-sbg/Expo-Bare-Minimum/e2e/README.md

 ### Config

 Below is an example of one of the config files.
 The main difference between each config file is the `testMatch` array.
 For the main `jest.config.js` file we look for `.test.native.ts`, `.test.ios.ts` and `.test.android.ts` files.
 For the specific configs we simply remove the device we do not want tests to run on. ie: we do not look for `.test.android.ts` files when running iOS tests.
+To simplify this we have seperated all shared logic into a `ModuleDefaults` object and we also have a `TestMatchers` object.
+This means we are able to create a module by simply setting the testMatch array and then using the rest of the defaults.

 Below is an example showing testMatch.